jpmorganchase/modular/docs/widgets.md

 component registry/loading system.
 We present a couple of strategies to interface with those widgets:

-strategy 2: Wrap with a React component that establishes an interface between your application and the component's expectations.
+**Strategy 2**: Wrap with a React component that establishes an interface between your application and the component's expectations.

 The idea here is to write a component that takes props that define how to load and interface with a fully decoupled component.
 For example, you may have a